ranga4all1/NIDS/README.md

     ```
     conda activate nids
     sudo /opt/conda/envs/nids/bin/python nids.py
+    # Select interface 'lo' (loopback), if you plan to use traffic generator for testing
     ```

     Note: Make sure to use the `python` executable from your virtual environment.